MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorials/create-geospatial-visualizations.md

 ## Show nearby points in a polygon

 The following query finds nearby storm events that occur within a specified polygon.
 In this case, the polygon is a road to Key West.
 The [geo_distance_point_to_polygon()](../geo-distance-point-to-polygon-function.md) function is used to filter the storm events based on their proximity to the defined polygon.
-If an event is within 500 units of distance from polygon, the event is rendered on a map.
+If an event is within 500 meters of the polygon, the event is rendered on a map.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAA6WUUY/TMAyA3yftP0R9WqVSJbGT2Af3gsQTvHESD+g0VW20FW5J1UacKuC/kyEOblxPYiNvdmx/duz4zicxxqa7iW/9/MFPSVyLbg7NoW83X9erIs2DL66KId7NuxiKKqvaGMeuD03yU3H1cb0Sv8+J8EQU4gXJWpKWrDUZZaw21d8m2tTASjnWpKwzBKcGt9U/IJAVAEjpSC0TjHLWONTMjBLMBQiTE9RgIWepkZcY6ByzBi0ziJQ7m6FrReS0dBIWq8A60yWQQjZsic+vIhMYtQKyTpFbRBhwSjMwy1zM+a3IBFASNZJE+wwClVaYeyVtnghNZzNUfWwBEFskhGcYuQx0ZJU9Dt0l7SaHFsARy8WhxdodnxLZ6ZwJkr2A8Z8f47H4SLj9Xr5cr96nOB7efPEhTevVN3G/96MX/RRi8ochzZvXfteHd00qRRO6pxcxlEe3YYyffJvEg7ISD36V+Bn8Ji+LP/F3Pm67fkpNaP12iH1I2xS3vzbJZinIySIqxSthpDzGG33o/CimtknJj+2+GZO479NebD73obs+NEP5A2AQjgzIBAAA" target="_blank">Run the query</a>